VeriFIT/mata/bindings/python/CONTRIBUTING.md

 <CAlphabet>dereference(alphabet.as_base())
 #                       ^-- the function returns CAlphabet* type
 #           ^-- dereference returns CAlphabet
-# ^-- the topmost function helps Cython to know, it is CAlphabet
+# ^-- the topmost function helps Cython to infer, that it is CAlphabet
 ```

 * Note: You might need to use parenthesis to restrict the scope of the the retype, i.e. `(<CType>...)`.